 Take Control Of Your Finances

 Self-compassion helps you adopt a positive balance of your painful emotions, and it is crucial when going through a divorce.
 However, it is also vital to prepare your finances to face the new chapter of your life.
 This could mean setting financial goals and creating a budget to ensure you can support yourself and your kids financially.
 You can consult a financial expert to help analyze your current investments and plan for the future.
+A skilled divorce lawyer may also be able to help you ready your finances for the divorce process.

 Be a Cooperative Co-Parent